 1 lb package of dried flat rice noodles (kind used for pho) – soaked

 • In a large stock pot or Dutch oven, bring water, lemongrass, galangal, kaffir lime leaves and pork neck bones to a boil.
 Add salt, MSG, fish sauce and sugar.
 Add ground pork to the broth in huge chunks (don’t break up the pork).
 Allow to boil for about 30 minutes.

-• Boil the block of pork blood for a few minutes, cut into cubes and set aside.
+• If using pork blood.
+Boil the block of pork blood for a few minutes, cut into cubes and set aside.

 • Remove the chunks of ground pork from the broth and blend in food processor or pound to get fine grounds.

 • Toast the peanuts.
 Then chop/pound or use food processor to chop into small pieces.
 Set aside.

 • From broth pot, remove the bones from the broth.
 Add the blended ground pork, chopped peanuts and chunks of pork blood.